spencerwooo/PaimonMenuBar/README.md

 ## Things to know

-1. Paimon uses the official Mihoyo / Hoyoverse API found in either [米游社 (for CN players)](https://bbs.mihoyo.com/ys/) or [HoYoLAB (for Global players)](https://www.hoyolab.com/home).
+1. Paimon uses the official Hoyoverse API found in either [米游社 (for CN players)](https://bbs.mihoyo.com/ys/) or [HoYoLAB (for Global players)](https://www.hoyolab.com/home).
 2. Yes, Paimon needs your cookie.
 It is so that Paimon can request said API on your behalf, and fetch those in-game stats periodically.
-3. Paimon will never-ever-ever-ever ask for your credentials to Genshin Impact nor any account! **The cookie is only stored locally.**
+Rest assured that **the cookie is only stored locally.**
-4. If you got other questions or concerns: check [FAQ](https://paimon.swo.moe/).
+3. Check [FAQ](https://paimon.swo.moe/) if you have anymore questions.

 ## Credits